 On the way we will have a few short stops in Pasargadae to visit the most important and majestic monuments there.
-The tomb of Cyrus the Great, the originator and the great founder of Achaemanian Emperor, (500 years BC) is the oldest historical tomb.
-The wonderful architecture of his tomb, the huge fertile land over there beside the brave personality of Cyrus the Great impressed the visitors.
-This Archeological environment was the worshiping place for the followers of several religions and still it is so.
-Followed by the relief of the winged man and get familiar with its historical elucidations some researchers gave specific theories regarding the relation between personality of Cyrus the Great and one of the prophets of Holy Book.
-By visiting this majestic tomb you can have your personal comment about it.
+The tomb of Cyrus the Great, great Achaemanian Emperor, (500 years BC) is the oldest historical tomb.
+The wonderful architecture of his tomb, the fertile land and the brave personality of Cyrus the Great will impress visitors.
+This was the worshipping place for the followers of several religions and still it is so.
+Nearby is a relief of a mysterious winged man and there are many theories as to what it symbolises.

-Abar Kouh, a historical city, is the place to historical sites and wonderful desert architecture.
-Old trees in any region are the symbol of archaism and evidence that appropriate weather and nice condition lead to long life.
+Abar Kouh, a ancient city, is the place to see historical sites and wonderful desert architecture.
+Old trees are evidence that appropriate weather and good conditions lead to long life.

-The 4500 year old cypress tree in Abar Kouh is a marvelous attraction out there.
-These beliefs and the beauty of the 4500 year old cypress tree leave a trace of eternity in the heart and on the mind of all travelers.
+The 4500 year old cypress tree in Abar Kouh is a marvellous attraction . cypress tree leaves a trace of eternity in the heart and on the mind of all travellers.

-Day 21: drive 56 km to Yazd visit Mehriz and Sar yazd
+Day 21: Drive to Yazd, visiting Yazd and Sar Yazd

-Saryazd has a castle belonging to Sassanid era which is used as a haven in time of war.
-Another historical place out there is caravanserai in Saryazd which dates back to Seljuk and Safavid era.
-It is noteworthy that Saryaz has one of the best pomegranates of Iran.
+Sar Yazd has a castle belonging to the Sassanid era which was used as a haven in time of war.
+Another historical place is a caravanserai in Saryazd which dates back to Seljuk and Safavid era.
+It is noteworthy that Sar yazd produces one of the best pomegranates in Iran.
 After that we will transfer to Yazd.

-Day 22: in the morning visiting Yazd & at evening driving to Isfahan
+Day 22: Morning visiting in Yazd, then driving to Isfahan

-Today’s tour includes visiting Dakhmeh (tower of silence, where Zoroastrians leave the dead corpse to be eaten by vultures).
-The Zoroastrian fire temples are the next steps which come under three categories in terms of importance: Dadgah fire that is lit at residence and has no consecration ceremony.
-It is lit by the Zoroastrian priests, but ordinary people could light it too.
-We will get a breath-taking perspective of the oldest adobe city.
+Today’s tour includes visiting Dakhmeh (tower of silence, where Zoroastrians leave the dead to be eaten by vultures). we will see Zoroastrian fire templ which come under three categories in terms of importance:

-Afternoon we will drive 300 km from Yazd to Isfahan which is in the vicinity of Dasht-e-Kavir and the attractive city of Nain.
+Lunch will be at a traditional restaurant.
+Afterwards we will depart for Isfahan. on the way, we will visit the attractive city of Nain.
 Nain is known as the city of cisterns and possesses around 80 cisterns.
 We will get a chance to visit one of the oldest and most important mosques of Persian Islamic architecture.
 Stay overnight in Isfahan.
-If possible different bridges of thirty three bridges will be seen.
+If possible some of the thirty three bridges will be seen.